 An itemized deduction is an expense that you can claim on your taxes to reduce your taxable income based on a qualified purchase or expense.

-Imagine that you earn enough in a year to have an adjusted gross income (AGI) of $50,000, before accounting for the standard or itemized deductions.
-If you take the standard deduction, you can reduce your AGI by $12,200, as of 2019.
-This reduces your AGI to $37,800.
+Imagine that you earn enough in a year to have an adjusted gross income of $50,000, before accounting for the standard or itemized deductions.
+If you take the standard deduction, you can reduce your AGI by $12,550, for the 2021 tax year.
+This reduces your AGI to $37,450.

 Some expenses that you can take an itemized deduction for include: